Mason Verger: Season 3

 After Lecter flees to Europe following the discovery of his crimes, Mason puts a $3 million bounty on him.
-He enlists Lecter's former lover Alana Bloom (Caroline Dhavernas) to help catch him.
+He enlists Lecter's colleague and former lover Alana Bloom (Caroline Dhavernas) to help catch him.
 He also employs Margot, who is secretly planning to harvest his sperm in order to conceive a child with Alana's assistance.
 Unbeknownst to her, however, Mason has preserved the fetus Margot conceived with Graham, and implanted it in a giant sow's womb to birth a "Verger baby", which is later found to be stillborn.

 Italian police detective Rinaldo Pazzi (Fortunato Cerlino) makes a deal with Mason to bring Lecter in, but Lecter kills Pazzi instead.
 Mason then hires other corrupt Italian police detectives to apprehend Lecter and Graham and bring them to his country estate, Muskrat Farm.
 He orders his physician Cordell Doemling (Glenn Fleshler) to slowly mutilate Lecter to death and prepare gourmet cuisine from his flesh.
 Mason also tells Doemling to put him under anesthesia for a special surgery: Doemling will cut off Graham's face and graft it onto Mason's.

 Before the procedure can take place, however, Lecter escapes captivity, kills Doemling, and helps Margot 'milk' the unconscious Mason's prostate with a cattle prod for the sperm she needs to conceive a child.
 When Mason awakes, Margot tells him that she will have a baby of her own and inherit their father's estate.
 She kills Mason by holding him underwater in his eel tank, where his pet moray eel swims down his throat and suffocates him.